SaifKhan2002/Scheduling_Algorithms/README.md

-# Scheduling_Algorithms
-Scheduling algorithms are techniques used by operating systems to manage the execution of processes by allocating CPU time efficiently.
-These algorithms optimize performance metrics like turnaround time, waiting time, and CPU utilization based on specific criteria such as priority, arrival time, or burst time.

 # Scheduling Algorithms

-A **University Project** showcasing the implementation of various **Operating System Scheduling Algorithms**.
-This system allows users to easily calculate and visualize the execution of processes using popular scheduling algorithms.
-It's designed to help students and developers understand the working of process scheduling in operating systems.
+**University Project**:Scheduling algorithms are techniques used by operating systems to manage the execution of processes by allocating CPU time efficiently.
+These algorithms optimize performance metrics like turnaround time, waiting time, and CPU utilization based on specific criteria such as priority, arrival time, or burst time.A comprehensive simulation of **Operating System Scheduling Algorithms** implemented in Python.
+This project aims to help students, developers, and enthusiasts understand and visualize the execution of processes using popular scheduling algorithms.
+It provides an intuitive platform to explore various scheduling techniques used in operating systems.

 ## 📋 Table of Contents